AfricaCTN is Trusted by 3200+ Shippers

 What is a cargo tracking note?

-Most CTNs include information from the bill of lading such as shipper name and address, consignee name and address, loading and discharge port, cargo details, container numbers, ETA and ETD as well as information about the contents of the container and the goods value.
+Most CTNs include detailed shipment details from the bill of lading such as shipper name and address, consignee name and address, loading and port of discharge, cargo details, container numbers, ETA and ETD as well as information about the contents of the container and the goods value.

 Typically, the shipper or freight forwarder is responsible for getting the CTN.